SJOGREN'S IS COMPLEX

 Each patient is unique

-Many rheumatologists stick rigidly to the CC, not recognizing the important distinction between diagnostic criteria (which do not exist for Sjogren’s) and Classification Criteria (77).
+Many rheumatologists stick rigidly to the Classification Criteria, not recognizing the important distinction between diagnostic criteria (which do not exist for Sjogren’s) and Classification Criteria (77).
+Some people with Sjogren's do not fulfill the classification criteria.
 Finding new specific biomarkers that identify the disease early and accurately could be a game-changer.

 Despite being common, Sjogren’s is rarely a front burner diagnosis.
+Most clinicians simply do not consider the possibility, even when patients present with classic symptoms.
 Due to inadequate diagnostic tests, diverse presentations, and a lack of clinician awareness, some patients probably go a lifetime without a proper diagnosis.
 Common misdiagnoses include fibromyalgia, chronic fatigue syndrome, depression, undifferentiated connective tissue disease, seronegative rheumatoid arthritis and others.

 An alarming number of patients report that they have never been screened or monitored for serious organ system complications, lymphoma risk, or comorbidities.
 This is an important part of comprehensive Sjogren’s care.